1. Provide guidance on poster aesthetics, audience, word count

 8. Post judging criteria, evaluation form online prior to meeting

 If posters will be judged for prizes, tell attendees what criteria will be used.
-Something more specific than “for best poster.”
-Post the forms that the judges will be using.
-And, please, don’t give top award to the poster with smallest font and most graphs: that just encourages people at future conferences to use even smaller fonts, and include even more graphs.
+Ideally, post the forms that the judges will be using (shouldn’t be a secret!).
+And, please, don’t give top award to the poster with smallest font: that just encourages people at future conferences to use even smaller fonts.

 9. Sponsor a fun “people’s choice” award